-Pursuant to the provisions of section 42-35-3(c) of the General Laws of Rhode Island, as amended, the following issues were considered in arriving at the amended regulations: (1) alternative approach; (2) duplication or overlap with other state regulations; and (3) significant economic impact which would be placed on facilities through the amended regulations.
-No alternative approach, duplication or overlap were identified.
-Furthermore, the protection of the health, safety and welfare of the public necessitates the adoption of these regulations, despite the economic impact which may be incurred as a result of these regulations.
+Pursuant to the provisions of section 42-35-3(c) of the General Laws of Rhode Island, as amended, the following issues were considered in arriving at the amended regulations: (1) alternative approach; (2) duplication or overlap with other state regulations.
+No alternative approach, duplication, or overlap was identified.
+Furthermore, the protection of the health, safety and welfare of the public necessitates the adoption of these regulations.